pallavdh91/.vim/README.md

         $ cd ~/.vim/
         $ sh ./plugins.sh
     Additional plugins can listed in the plugins.sh file, please see the source for more details.

+Note: Configuration will not load properly if the repository is not cloned into `~/.vim`